Koldo Mitxelena: War, death sentence, prison

-When the Spanish coup of July 1936 took place, Mitxelena volunteered to join the Euzko Gudarostea nationalist Basque army.
+When the Spanish coup of July 1936 took place, Mitxelena volunteered to join the Euzko Gudarostea, the army of the Basque Government.
 He was taken captive in Santoña and was condemned to death on September 7, 1937, but the sentence was commuted to 30 years in prison.
 He thus came to know the prisons of El Dueso, Larrinaga, and Burgos.

 In the Burgos prison, he made the acquaintance of many intellectuals and university professors.
 It was there that Francisco Jordá (later a professor of archaeology) convinced him to undertake university studies.
 Difficulties prevented him from doing so until 1948.
 Two books played a large role in motivating him: the Manual de Gramática Española (Manual of Spanish Grammar) by Menéndez Pidal and Aguado Bleye's History of Spain.

 He was released on January 13, 1943, after 5 years, 4 months, and 5 days of prison.

 Second imprisonment

 Mitxelena returned to Errenteria when he was 27, in ill health.
 Jose Uranga, an entrepreneur from Errenteria offered him an accounting job in Madrid.
 He took it immediately, and began engaging in clandestine activities while working.
 The entire opposition had one hope: that the Allied Forces in World War II would win, and thus cause Francoist Spain to fall.

 On April 10, 1946, Mitxelena was again arrested for his activities related to the Confederación Nacional del Trabajo and the Basque Nationalist Party.
 Together with this, three important Galicians fell: Ramón Piñeiro and the Saco brothers.
 Mitxelena was sentenced to two years.
 He was released on January 30, 1948, after passing through a few more prisons: Alcalá, Ocaña, Yeserías, and Talavera.